flutter/website/ui-performance/index.md

 #### Programmatically

-You can programmatically enable the PerformanceOverlay widget is by setting the `showPerformanceOverlay` property to `true` on the MaterialApp or WidgetsApp constructor:
+You can programmatically enable the PerformanceOverlay widget by setting the `showPerformanceOverlay` property to `true` on the MaterialApp or WidgetsApp constructor: